-- What are the biggest threats to sharks?
+- What are the biggest threats to the ocean?

-- What are the most effective ways for us to collaborate in shark conservation?
+- What are the most effective ways for us to collaborate in conservation?

-- How can shark/dive tourism be a tool for conservation?
+- What are the roles sharks plays in ocean’s equilibrium and how can shark tourism be a tool for conservation?
 What are the negative impacts?

-- What are some of the hidden mysteries of sharks?
+- What are some of the hidden mysteries of the ocean?

-Join Miao and Austin in an educational and inspiring conversation about sharks.
+Join Miao and Austin in an educational and inspiring conversation about life and the ocean.

 About the Speakers